 About the Plant

-For over a half century the Plant has grown through efficiency and innovation to supply the UVM campus with a reliable source of steam and chilled water.
-Learn more about the history of the building and Plant.
+For over a half century, this centralized district energy system has grown through efficiency and innovation to supply the UVM campus with a reliable source of steam and chilled water.

-Steam is distributed to campus facilities where it is reduced in pressure in order to feed steam heating coils, domestic hot-water heaters, sterilizers and humidifiers.
-As the steam loses its energy to the building systems, it cools and condenses.
-The condensate is collected within each building and pumped back to the plant through the network of underground piping.
-The condensate is then “polished” (a processes where minerals and sediment removed) and fed back to the boilers to make more steam.
-Learn more about our boilers and steam generation.
+Steam from the Plant is distributed to many campus buildings where it is reduced in pressure in order to feed steam heating coils, domestic hot-water heaters, sterilizers and humidifiers.
+As the steam sheds its thermal energy to the building systems, it cools and condenses back into water.
+This water-- or "condensate"-- is collected within each building and returned back to the central system through the network of underground piping.
+The condensate is then “polished” (a process to remove any minerals and sediment picked up in the pipes along the way) and then fed back into the steam boilers to make more steam.

 System Controls and Monitoring

-The operating engineers at the Plant use an extensive system of computers to monitor, assess, and control the heating and cooling of most University buildings.
+The skilled operating engineers working inside the Plant use an extensive system of computers to monitor, assess, and remotely control the heating and cooling of most campus buildings.
 These computers take into account outside air temperature and humidity along with real-time indoor temperatures to produce comfortable and functional building environments.
 Learn more about the Building Automation Controls team.
-The Central Utility Plant is the metaphorical heart of UVM because it manages the physical health of our buildings so that the UVM community can stay focused on its mission to learn and to serve.